docsforadobe/javascript-tools-guide/README.md

     - 2 - ExtendScript Toolkit
     - 4 - User-Interface Tools
     - 8 - ExtendScript Tools and Features
+- Replace all "see 'X' on page Y" text with refs

 ### How to ###